guillec/ambi/README.md

 ## Questions or Comments

 Feel free to write an issue on the project.
-I can also be reached at via [IG/guillecarlos](https://www.instagram.com/guillecarlos/)
+I can also be reached at via [IG/guillecarlos](https://www.instagram.com/guillecarlos/).
+I will also be streaming [Ambi on twitch](https://www.twitch.tv/guille_carlos), not sure when or how often but it will happen.

 ## What is next?